Jerrysuper123/pharmacy-pal/README.md

 Inevitably, many also start using online sources to do symptom diagnosis, at times purchasing drugs on their own.
 This has paved way for the rising of [illegal online pharmacies](https://www.straitstimes.com/singapore/courts-crime/the-rise-of-illegal-online-pharmacies), definitely a cause for concern.

 ### Value proposition and objective
 Pharmacy-pal is designed to aid "self-care through pharmacy" in the pandemic.
-Not only does it provide the direction for the nearby pharmacy, it also offers symptom diagnosis & medication recommendation.
+Not only does it provide the direction for the legitimate nearby pharmacy, it also offers symptom diagnosis & medication recommendation.

 ## 1. Strategy
 This section mainly discusses: